Phileosopher/toolbox/README.md

 1. If the site is interpreted as suspicious by government authorities (e.g., [for piracy](https://trendless.tech/torrent/)), it won't likely stick around, though some future iteration of it will float out there somewhere.
 2. Many [tech startups](https://trendless.tech/entrepreneur/) curate "kitchen sink" tools that do many things, but that tool will be repurposed a few times once they've found their market or were acquired by a [FAANG corporation](https://trendless.tech/faang/).
 3. Quick-reference sheets are great, but should _still_ be useful later on.
 Some [protocols](https://trendless.tech/protocols/) move around constantly, while others stay nearly the same and simply accrue more features.
+4. Independent developers make stuff all the time, sometimes simply to learn.
+If I find it somewhere and it's not very popular, it's likely not [mature enough](https://gainedin.site/trends/) to add to the toolbox.
+There may be exceptions to this if there's nothing else in that space.

 I also try to bias against a few groups:
 - The built-in tools.
 If I need them, they're in the computer already, and if it's that important I'll reference them on [my tech essays](https://trendless.tech).
+- Software that's basically a variety of the built-in tools.
+A simple checklist app, for example, is basically a proprietary text editor minus the built-in features or portability of Microsoft's Notepad.
 - Most [mega-corp](https://gainedin.site/groups-large) tools.
 They already pay for plenty of [advertising](https://notageni.us/marketing/) and are _literally_ the first thing on a search engine.
 - Paid tools when they cost enough that it makes me pause to consider [my budget](https://adequate.life/money-3/).
 I'm a big proponent of [free licensing](https://trendless.tech/floss/) whenever possible, and I've made it my priority to never forget that some people people don't have much money.
 - Most courses and courseware, which describe how to manipulate a specific tool more than what that tool does.